 How to carve a pumpkin in Minecraft

-You can craft a jack o’lantern by combining a carved pumpkin with a torch – they provide a small amount of light, and can be placed underwater to illuminate the ocean floor, which is always useful.
+You can then craft a jack o’lantern by combining a carved pumpkin with a torch – they provide a small amount of light, and can be placed underwater to illuminate the ocean floor, which is always useful.

+Do you want to build a snowman?
 Carved pumpkins aren’t just for decoration – they can also be used to create iron or snow golems.
-You must place four iron blocks in a T shape before popping the carved pumpkin or jack o’lantern on top to make your Minecraft iron golem.
+Place four iron blocks in a T shape before popping the carved pumpkin or jack o’lantern on top to make your Minecraft iron golem.

 Ah, pumpkin pie.
 One of the more appealing Minecraft foods available, at least before you add any food-based Minecraft mods into the equation.
-Here’s how you can whip up a comforting pumpkin pie in your Minecraft kitchen (fancy kitchen not required, but it’s more fun that way).
+Here’s how you can whip up a comforting pumpkin pie in your Minecraft kitchen (fancy kitchen build not required, but it’s more fun that way).

 To make pumpkin pie, combine a pumpkin with sugar and an egg in your crafting table.
-It’s as simple as that – and eating one restores 8 hunger and 4.8 saturation.
+It’s as simple as that – and eating one restores eight hunger and 4.8 saturation.
 If cooking isn’t your forte, apprentice-level farmer villages might trade you four pumpkin pies in exchange for an emerald.
 You might be able to find them in chests in taiga villages, too.